Lachie-King24/holbertonschool-shell/basics/README.md

 7-movethatfile is a script that when it's run, will move the file betty from tmp to /tmp/my_first_directory

 8-firstdelete is a script that once run, will delete the betty file from tmp/my_first_directory

+9-firstdirdeletion is a script that once run, will delete the my_first_directory directory from tmp